dylanfeehan/dategen/README.md

 This work-in-progress is my attempt to create a couples/dating focused social media.
 I am currently in the deployment phase.
 I have containerized the front-end and the API, and the next steps are to deploy the containers on some cloud service, possibly EC2.

 ## Next Steps in Development
-After deploying the current application to the cloud, an overhaul of functionality is in order.
-I plan to add user accounts, followship, and feeds.
+After deploying the current application to the cloud, I'll be adding account creation, user followship, and post/feed functionality.
+Effectively turning this into a social media.

  <br>
  <br>